MECEP Staff Bios

 Jody Harris, Associate Director

-Jody provides financial management, oversees grants administration, and manages board relations, and serves as MECEP’s policy lead on working poor families.
+Jody provides financial management, oversees grants administration, and manages board relations, and serves as MECEP’s policy lead on consumer finance protections.
 She has 30 years of experience in public management serving in policy roles in Maine state government under four governors and as town manager in two Maine towns.
 She has a master’s degree in public administration from the University of Maine.

 Tel: 207.620.1105 Email: jharris[at]mecep[dot]org